 Stages of Small Mammal Diarrhea

-Diarrhea can be divided into three stages: acute, chronic, and recurrence.
+Small mammal diarrhea can be split into three stages: acute, subacute, and chronic.

 Stage 1